McKesson says states seek $21 billion from drug distributors in opioid settlement

 That proposal, part of a settlement framework negotiated with four state attorneys general, met resistance from lawyers for local governments and several states, leading to further talks.
 J&J on Oct.
 13 said it would now contribute $5 billion.

-McKesson in a quarterly report said that under the new $21 billion settlement framework proposed by attorneys general, the San Francisco-based company would pay about $8 billion over 18 years.
+San Francisco-based McKesson in a quarterly report said under the new $21 billion settlement framework proposed by attorneys general, it would pay about $8 billion over 18 years.

-The company said the proposal was subject to further negotiations and that it “has not reached a point where settlement is probable.”
+The proposal is subject to further negotiations, and McKesson said it “has not reached a point where settlement is probable.”

-AmerisourceBergen declined to comment.
-Cardinal Health did not immediately respond to a request for comment.
+“Communities are desperately in need of the relief this deal would provide,” said Laura Brewer, a spokeswoman for North Carolina Attorney General Josh Stein, who is involved in the settlement talks.

-McKesson on Tuesday said in addition to the $21 billion, the proposed settlement also calls for the distributors to make changes to their programs to guard against the diversion of drugs for illicit purposes.
+McKesson said the proposed settlement also calls for the distributors to make changes to their anti-diversion programs.

-OxyContin maker Purdue Pharma and generic painkiller manufacturer Mallinckrodt Plc MNK.N previously filed for bankruptcy protection in connection with their own multibillion-dollar proposals to resolve claims against them in the litigation.
+OxyContin maker Purdue Pharma and generic painkiller manufacturer Mallinckrodt Plc MNK.N previously filed for bankruptcy protection in connection with their own multibillion-dollar proposals to resolve opioid lawsuits against them.

 Reporting by Nate Raymond in Boston and Manas Mishra in Bengaluru; Editing by Peter Graff and Bill Berkrot